 - Revenue cannot be predicted.

-- A large amount of time and skill is needed by the publisher for making this program successful.
-The publisher may even require to frequently manage the campaigns and optimize them for better results.
+- The publisher needs time and skill to make this program successful.
+The publisher may even require managing the campaigns and optimizing them frequently for better results.

 Suitability: